Bennett-Heung/MovieLens-Movie-Recommendations/README.md

 ![plot7](https://github.com/Bennett-Heung/MovieLens-Movie-Recommendations/blob/main/images/plot7.png)

 # Modelling
-Examples of two types of recommendation systems were built here, excluding hybrid recommendation systems.
+Examples of two types of recommendation systems were built here.

 1. **Content-based filtering**: using item attributes to make recommendations - built one from scratch using movie genre information